 Many of you are leaving home for the first time, and it's pretty easy to get carried away and bring everything bar the kitchen sink!
-So we've put together this guide to make it easier, so you only bring what you really need to feel at home - we agree with the advice from housekeeping - "try not to bring too much crap!"
+So we've put together this guide to make it easier, so you only bring what you really need to feel at home.
+You'll also want to bring face masks and hande cleaner etc.

 Where will you be staying?
 Are you living in University halls of residence, on-campus, off-campus, shared house, on your own?
 All these places have different facilities so find out well in advance what is included and supplied in your room.
 The following list assumes that you'll only find furniture and white goods (fridge, oven, etc) when you arrive.

 Prepare for every type of weather: hot, cold and wet.
 This is England after all!

 Have a look if there are any sports clubs or societies you're interested in joining before you arrive.
 Think football boots, trainers, Harry Potter cloak, etc.

 Due to current social distancing guidelines you won't be going out late but it's always worth having a nice dress or shirt in the wardrobe for special occasion or dinner.

 - Clothes hangers

 These are not usually supplied in your wardrobe and you'll want to avoid having your clothes just dumped in the corner.

 - Bath/shower mat